 You want to make sure everyone who takes you up on your offer is a potential lifetime customer for your business, and not just someone looking for a quick freebie.

-A quick & dirty way to come up with offers that attract the right prospects for your business is to work backward.
+A quick & dirty way to come up with offers that attract the right prospects for your business is to work backwards.

 For example, in order for someone to get the carpets cleaned in their entire house (your core offering if you’re a carpet cleaning business), they need to agree to get one room cleaned first.